TolgaKmbl/Truffle-React-Boilerplate-with-Hooks-2021/README.md

 ## Why and when to use this ?

-*This is the modified version of the `truffle unbox react` boilerplate.
+-This is the modified version of the `truffle unbox react` boilerplate.

-*With this version, the class component is changed with the function component and related hooks.
+-With this version, the class component is changed with the function component and related hooks.

-*Also it is modified to be competible with Ganache.
+-Also it is modified to be competible with Ganache.